ldavid432/chat-cleanup/README.md

 - Misc
   - Remove 'Welcome to RuneScape' message
+  - Adjust next line indentation
+    - Several options to reduce the indentation on the following lines of multi-line messages
 - Clan
   - Remove 'To talk in your clan's channel...' message
   - Remove clan name from messages